Disasters, Emergency Alerts & Mass Service Disruptions

 Your safety and wellbeing is always our number one priority.
 So if you're in an emergency situation call 000 from your Fixed Line or Mobile Phone (or 112 from your Mobile).

 These numbers work throughout coverage areas in Australia, no matter which service provider you're with, even if you've run out of Prepaid credit or have a restricted or suspended service.
+Please be advised there are some limitations on making emergency calls to Triple Zero on the VoLTE network.
+Visit the VoLTE article for more info.

 During emergencies like bushfires, floods or other extreme events; your landline and mobile phone may be used to deliver critical warning messages.
 These messages are a way for authorities to advise you of what to do during an emergency.